Dyonisian/3rdRPG/README.md

 	- Weapon (red) - Machine gun - Fast, weak projectiles
 	- Weapon (red) - Missiles - Big, slow projectiles that explode and can blow up cover/obstacles

-- AI - AI controller (EnemyAIController) that lets the enemy patrol or seek the player (Non-functional)
+- AI - AI controller (EnemyAIController) that lets the enemy patrol or seek the player
 - Health - each piece has its own health.